itsjeyd/wikitrans-pootle/README.md

 As described [below](#installation), an installation script can be used to automatically install all dependencies listed in this section.

-### apt-get
-Some of WT's dependencies can be installed using `apt-get`.
-They
-include:

 - `translate-toolkit`, version 1.9
 - `python-protobuf`
 - `python-yaml`
 - `libxslt-dev`
 - `libevent-dev`

-Additionally, in order to be able to `easy_install` pip and use that for the remaining dependencies, the following packages need to be
-installed:

 - `build-essential`
 - `python-setuptools`
 - `python-dev`

-### pip
-All other dependencies of WT should be installed using `pip`:

 - `django`, version 1.3.1
 - `lxml`
 - `simplejson`